About PXF Filter Pushdown

 - The external data source that you are accessing must support pushdown.
 For example, HBase and Hive support pushdown.

 pxfprotocol, the underlying PXF connector must also support filter pushdown.
-For example, the PXF Hive, HBase, and JDBC connectors support pushdown.
+For example, the PXF Hive, HBase, and JDBC connectors support pushdown, as do the PXF connectors that support reading ORC and Parquet data.